-To create a new chain, move the cursor to an empty step and press A.
+To add a chain, move the cursor to an empty step and press A. If you want to add a chain that hasn't been used before, press A twice.

 To edit a chain, move the cursor to the chain number and press SELECT + RIGHT.